manzooralam/Angular_7_tutorial/README.md

 #  HTML Template to Angular Component:
+  How to used html template in angular project
 ## Step 1:
  Create new angular project
+ `ng new project_name`

  ## Step 2:
  Search html single page template